$5.00

 • Avoid starting 3 or more consecutive sentences with the same first word.

 • Use headings as often as possible.
+Generally, no section should be longer than 300 words without a new heading.

 • Use transition words as often as possible.